enthought/redocstring/docs/source/reference.rst

 Library Reference
 =================

-The extension is separated into four main parts.
+The extension is separated into three main parts.

 .. default-role:: autolink

 .. currentmodule:: refactordoc